cark/clojure-cli-portable/README.md

 - Unpack anywhere you like
 - symlink from one of your bin directories
 - Set executable permissions where needed
+### Mac
+While I haven't tested this at all, I think this can be built on Mac too, with maybe some slight adjustments in the build scripts...
+Once again, the official scripts are good enough there.
 ## Changes
 A few minor changes were made to the original scripts
+- the cache\_key includes the project\_version in order to refresh the cache on clojure/tool.deps version change
 - cache file names are md5 based instead of crc based
-- the cache\_key includes the project\_version in order to refresh the cache on clojure/tool.deps version change
 - we're purposefully ignoring ctrl-c, and let the JVM handle it.
 - the cache file content of jvm\_file and main\_file are parsed again as a regular command line parameters string.